 The popularity of teardrop campers has skyrocketed in recent years.
 From national parks to high-end RV resorts, you’ll see them everywhere.
-But there are so many designs out there that it begs the question: which teardrop camper is right for you?
+But there are so many designs out there that it begs the question: which is the best teardrop camper for you?

 What is a Teardrop Camper?